Antimicrobial Susceptibility, Anaerobic Bacteria, MIC

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible dose dependent, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.
-Vancomycin, ciprofloxacin, and minocycline are reported as MIC values only (without interpretations).
+Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.

 A "susceptible" category result and a low minimum inhibitory concentration value indicate in vitro susceptibility of the organism to the antimicrobial tested.